 My Cat is Getting Old…What Should I Expect?

-A cat’s average life span is around 15-17 years, but it can be more or less depending on their lifestyle.
-And just like humans, there are a variety of bodily changes she will encounter.
-Regular veterinary checkups are important to monitor these changes and make sure your cat is comfortable throughout his life.
+A cat’s average life span is around 15 to 17 years, but it can be more or less depending on his lifestyle.
+And just like humans, there are a variety of bodily changes that he will encounter.
+Regular veterinary checkups are important to monitor these changes and to make sure your cat is comfortable throughout his life.

 Unlike dogs, a cat’s energy needs stay relatively the same as they age, so there’s no need to change their calorie intake unless their health requires it.
-Obesity tends to affect middle age cats more than senior cats, but weight control is important throughout the cat’s life to ensure quality of life.
-If your cat has weight problems, diseases affected by nutrition or a deficiency in certain nutrients, their diet may need to change.
+Obesity tends to affect middle-aged cats more than senior cats, but weight control is important throughout a cat’s life to ensure quality of life.
+If your cat has weight problems, diseases affected by nutrition, or a deficiency in certain nutrients, their diet may need to change.
 Talk to your veterinarian to find the ideal diet for your senior cat.

-One of the most common problems in older cats, over 70% of senior cats have signs of gum disease.
+Dental disease is one of the most common problems in older cats.
+Over 70% of senior cats have signs of gum disease.
 This makes good oral hygiene

 extremely important in your cat’s younger years, and especially as they get older.
 Plaque will start to form tartar if it is not removed, leading to gingivitis and other periodontal diseases.
 This can also affect their eating habits – your cat may have pain or discomfort while eating dry food, so you may need to transition to canned food.

-can warm up their stiff joints or give them the support they need as they sleep.
+can warm up stiff joints or give him the support he needs as he sleeps.
 Do NOT give your cat anti-inflammatory drugs such as aspirin, unless directed by a veterinarian.
 Cats are very sensitive to these drugs, and they can cause a lot of problems, including death, if not given as directed.

 As your cat’s gastrointestinal tract gets older, the movement of food through the digestive tract slows down, causing constipation.
 This is especially common when cats have hairballs, or with cats who have pain while defecating.
 However, constipation is also a sign of many other diseases, so check with your veterinarian if your cat has problems.
 Common solutions include enemas or laxatives.

 A decrease in your cat’s activity levels may just be a sign of getting old – or it may be an indication of other diseases.
-Arthritis or joint pain may cause their movements to slow down or change.
-Dental disease or a loss of smell may change their eating habits.
-Their ability to deal with stress also decreases as they age, so times of fear or aggression may pop up more often.
-Cats are experts at hiding disease, so pay close attention to their movements and attitudes – it can give you clues about their health and wellness.
+Arthritis or joint pain may cause his movements to slow down or change.
+Dental disease or a loss of smell may change his eating habits.
+His ability to deal with stress also decreases as he ages, so times of fear or aggression may pop up more often.
+Cats are experts at hiding disease, so pay close attention to his movements and attitudes – it can give you clues about his health and wellness.

 Hearing loss often becomes severe before the owner notices it is happening.
-Your cat may act surprisingly aggressive from being startled, or she may ignore you even more than usual because she can’t hear you.
-You may notice vision loss when she won’t follow the movements of her toys, has trouble finding things or bumps into furniture more often.
-Loss of smell may be one reason your cat loses interest in her food – it no longer has an appealing aroma.
+Your cat may act surprisingly aggressive from being startled, or he may ignore you even more than usual because he can’t hear you.
+You may notice vision loss when he won’t follow the movements of his toys, has trouble finding things, or bumps into furniture more often.
+Loss of smell may be one reason your cat loses interest in his food – it no longer has an appealing aroma.

 Over time, the immune system will begin to slow down.
 It won’t be able to fight off disease as effectively as it could before, resulting in more severe, longer lasting infections and diseases.
 Supportive care and medication will be necessary to help your cat’s body fight infection and heal completely.